Diagnosis and Treatment

 - Oatmeal baths, starch baths and calamine lotion ease itching and discomfort.

 In addition, researchers are exploring new methods for treatment for the herpes viruses and their complications.
 For example, the National Institute of Neurological Disorders and Stroke (NINDS) conducts shingles research.
 As well, new drugs and treatments may be tested now through clinical trials across Canada.
-To learn more about possible new treatments, visit our clinical trials page [link to CSPA clinical trials page].
+To learn more about possible new treatments, visit our clinical trials page

 *All information on medical treatments on this site is provided as an overview only.
 For a complete and up-to-date list of side effects, warnings and precautions, read the product’s package insert and consult your doctor or a pharmacist.